MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 11/3 - Testing.md

 ### Base Cases

 **Base cases** are the simplest cases.
 They often include empty string, empty lists, and the number 0.
-These can often go wrong because we might assume that a list has at least one item, or a string has at least one character.
+These can often go wrong because we might assume that a list has at least one item or a string has at least one character.

 ```python
 def highest_num(num_list):